dsmyda/Janet/README.md

 #### POST /api/prompt

 Create a prompt.
 Janus will fetch tables matching filters using a read only connection.
-The prompt will be saved to disk and attached on each request sent to `/api/answer`, if requested.
+The prompt will be saved to disk and used on calls to `/api/answer`, if requested.
+See `/api/answer` for more details.

 Request Body